mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### What is a discriminative stimulus?

-A discriminative stimulus is a stimulus (object or event) which precedes a particular response.
+A discriminative stimulus is a stimulus (object or event) which precedes a particular response, signals the probable consequence for the response and therefore influences the occurrence of the response.

 #### In what way does a discriminative stimulus influence the occurrence of a particular response?

 The discriminative stimulus signals the probable consequence and therefore influences the occurrence of the response.

+The antecedent cues for the response to occur.

 ---